Questions and Answers with Mahasi Sayadaw #

 Q10.
 Venerable Sir, if noting ‘sitting, sitting’ when one is sitting, serves one’s purpose, why is one instructed to note ‘rising-falling’ when one is sitting?

 Of course, it serves one’s purpose to note ‘sitting, sitting’ when one is sitting.
 But if one observes a single object for long, it would become so easy that he may lose balance from little energy and too much concentration.
-This would result in sloth and torpor and shallow and weak awareness.
+This would result in sloth and torpor and shallow or weak awareness.
 That is why one is instructed to observe ‘rising and falling’ as a main object when one is sitting.

 Q11.
 Venerable Sir, how does a yogi keep the balance between concentration and energy by noting ‘rising and falling’?